Gradient-Based Multi-Objective Optimization and its Application in Large Language Models

 • Training strategies

-Session 2: Advanced Methods and Applications
+Session 2: Theories, Applications, and Beyond

 Theoretical Foundations